Petunia Tupou

-Petunia Tupou is a Tongan lawyer and jurist.
-Since 2022 she has been a judge of the Supreme Court of Tonga.
+Petunia Tupou is a judge of the Supreme Court of Tonga.

 Tupou was educated at the University of Waikato in New Zealand, graduating in 1996 with a BA and LLB.
 She was admitted to the bar in New Zealand in 1996, and in Tonga in 1997.
 In September 2015 she was appointed honorary consul for the Netherlands.
-She is also chair of the Tonga Broadcasting Commission.
 In April 2021 she was appointed to the board of the Tonga Tourism Authority.

 In September 2020 she was made a King's Counsel.
 In July 2022 she was appointed as a judge of the Supreme Court of Tonga, replacing Laki Niu.
 She was the second woman appointed as a judge, after 'Elisapeti Langi.
-She will be sworn in on 1 August 2022.
+She was sworn in on 1 August 2022.

+In September 2023 she was appointed acting Chief Justice, following the retirement of Michael Whitten.
+She served in that role until the appointment of Malcolm Bishop in August 2024.